 What is a “Negro Wench?”

-Nehemiah Dunham used that phraseology in a legal document–his 1801 will–to refer to one of his slaves.
+A “Negro Wench,” — to my 21st century ears, the phrase sounds derogatory and demeaning.
+Yet in 1801, my family ancestor Nehemiah Dunham used the phrase in a legal document to refer to one of his slaves.
 That made me curious.
-What exactly did he mean when he used the phrase?
+What exactly did he mean?

 - Age 15 Years Old.
 The Pennsylvania Gazette (Philadelphia, B. Franklin ed.) at 4 (Nov.
 17, 1731) “has had Small-pox”